Pioneer packs

 Day 5:

-When you arrive at Langå Camping, which is located just before Langå Bådlaug, you pull the canoe ashore and leave it in the same way you found it.
+When you arrive at Langå Camping, which is located just before Langå Bådlaug, pull the canoe ashore and leave it in the same way you found it.

 Pioneer package 5 days